Marimekko’s iconic fabric will soon be made from wood pulp

 “We create clothes in durable fabrics that are meant to be worn for years, even decades,” says Tiina Alahunta-Kasko, Marimekko’s CEO, who spoke to me from Helsinki.
 “There’s a large secondhand market for our clothes because they still look good years after the owner first purchased it.”

 Now, with the Spinnova partnership, Marimekko is taking its philosophy of sustainable fashion a step further.
-While there are other wood-based fabrics on the market, including Tencel, Spinnova’s fabric is not made with any toxic chemicals, according to Spinnova co-founder and CEO Janne Poranen.
+While there are other wood-based fabrics on the market, including Tencel, Spinnova’s fabric is not made with any toxic chemicals, according to Spinnova cofounder and CEO Janne Poranen.
 The company uses wood sourced in Finland from forests certified by the Forest Stewardship Council, then mechanically breaks it down into a microcellular pulp.
-This material is then spun into fibers which can then be turned into textiles.
+This material is then spun into fibers, which can then be turned into textiles.

 The simplicity of the process is partly what makes it easy to recycle, Poranen says.
 When a fabric contains several fibers, or many different chemicals, you have to separate out these different materials before turning it back into new fabric.
 But pure Spinnova fabric, much like 100% cashmere or cotton, can be more easily returned to its original state.
 “Our initial tests have found that recycled fabrics are actually stronger than new fabrics,” Poranen says.
 “The process of breaking down the fibers back to a microscopic level then reforming it seems to strengthen the fibers.”
 This means recycled Spinnova fabrics will be even more durable and long-lasting.

 Marimekko will be the first brand to print patterns onto Spinnova fabrics.
 For the brand’s first capsule collection with the new material, Marimekko designer Riikka Buri chose to incorporate the brand’s best-known print, Unikko, which features large poppies.
-She created denim-like jackets and tote bags with oversized poppy prints, along with knitted striped shirts.
+She created denim-like jackets and tote bags with oversize poppy prints, along with knitted striped shirts.
 These were small demonstrations to see whether it would be possible to effectively print on the Spinnova material, and it was.
 “Marimekko was able to apply its existing printing process that it uses with cotton and linen directly onto the Spinnova fabric,” says Poranen.